Sharks In The Water? FEMA Tries To Fight 'Fake News' As Florence Hits

 "There are sharks in the [surrounding] water, that's not a rumor," he said.
 "But, you know, I don't think there's a Sharknado effect or anything like that.

 "Rumors for the sake of rumors doesn't help things," Byard said.
-"That's just clouding a bandwidth that we have to cut through ... really B.S. ... and that's not needed."
+"That's just clouding a bandwidth that we have to cut through ... really BS ... and that's not needed."

 While pictures of sharks swimming are relatively harmless, "rumors can impede emergency responders or divert attention and limited resources during a time of great need," said Frank Cilluffo, director of the McCrary Institute for Critical Infrastructure Protection and Cyber Systems at Auburn University.

-Cilluffo says it's difficult to gauge the efficacy of the web page yet since it is still in the early stages, but "this is a positive step in the right direction."
+Cilluffo says it's difficult to gauge the efficacy of the webpage yet since it is still in the early stages, but "this is a positive step in the right direction."

-So far though, some of the rumors listed on the FEMA web page look more like agency press releases, such as "nearly $10 million was diverted from FEMA's hurricane relief fund to U.S Immigration and customs Enforcement," which the web page goes on to explain was actually "diverted from FEMA's operational budgets for travel, training, public engagement and information technology.
+So far, though, some of the rumors listed on the FEMA webpage look more like agency press releases, such as "nearly $10 million was diverted from FEMA's hurricane relief fund to U.S Immigration and customs Enforcement," which the webpage goes on to explain was actually "diverted from FEMA's operational budgets for travel, training, public engagement and information technology.
 The amount diverted is less than 1 percent of FEMA's annual operating budget."

 NTU's Webb said, "To the extent that rumor-control page focuses on broader issues not related to a specific disaster, such as the information about the EPA and FEMA's budget, it loses some of its value and potential impact."